bmezaris/TextToVideoRetrieval-TtimesV/README.md

 CUDA_VISIBLE_DEVICES=0 python TtimesV_V3C1_evaluation.py.py $evalCollection --evalpath $evalpath --rootpath $rootpath --logger_name $logger_name
 ```

-The evaluation scripts produce files in the proper format for the `sample_eval.pl` evaluation script.
-The `sample_eval.pl` produces a file containing results according to various evaluation measures.
+The evaluation scripts produce results files in the correct format for subsequently processing with the `sample_eval.pl` evaluation script.
+The `sample_eval.pl` will produce a file reporting the overal results according to various evaluation measures.

 Also, to evaluate our models for the `MSR-VTT` testing datasets, please follow the next steps: